uthea/FSRCNN-RGB/README.md

 + [Usage](#usage)

 ## About <a name = "about"></a>
-FSRCNN is a CNN Architecure used to solve image super resolution problem which is faster and lighter to use than the SRCNN Archicture.
+FSRCNN is a CNN Architecure used to solve image super resolution problem which is faster and lighter to use than the SRCNN.

 FSRCNN can also upscale an image for 2x and 3x and still get good result compared to bicubic interpolation.